mjt1400/Metacrafters-Create-a-Token/README.md

 The contract includes the "SPDX-License-Identifier" statement, which is a standardized way of indicating the license under which the contract is released.
 In this case, the license is the MIT license.

 ## Getting Started

+### Installation

+Download the file and import it to your preferred IDE.
+I recommend using Remix, an Ethereum IDE.

+### Executing the Program

+After you downlod the file, run the compiler then deploy the contract in order to mint, burn and monitor token supply.